Walk-In Lab logo

 Preparation:

-Fasting for 12 hours required.
+Fasting for 12 hours is required.
 Refrain from consuming alcohol 24 hours before the collection.
 Stop biotin consumption at least 72 hours prior to the collection.

 Test Results:

 9-10 days.
-May take longer based on weather, holiday or lab delays.
+May take longer based on weather, holiday, or lab delays.

 Search for a Lab Test, Home Kit or Discount Panel: